JustynaPorzycka/pollapp/README.md

 # PollApp

 Simple polling application built using Phoenix LiveView.
 This application allows users to create and vote in polls, with real-time updates of the poll results.
-It does not rely on external databases or disk storage and stores all data in-memory using Erlang Term Storage (ETS).
+It stores all data in-memory using Erlang Term Storage (ETS).
 The application is designed to handle multiple users interacting concurrently without blocking each other.

 ## Features

 **User Management:** Users can create an account by entering a username.
 This functionality is implemented based on [`phx_gen_auth`](https://github.com/aaronrenner/phx_gen_auth/tree/master) template, which provides a basic authentication system.

- **Poll Management:** Users can create new polls, with options to vote on.
+**Create Polls:** Users can create new polls with multiple voting options.

 **Voting:** Users can vote on existing polls.
 Each user can vote only once per poll.